gramuah/ccnn/README.md

 ### Remarks

-In order to provide a better distribution, this repository *unifies and reimplements* in Python some of the original modules.
+To provide a better distribution, this repository *unifies and reimplements* in Python some of the original modules.
 Due to these changes in the libraries used, the results produced by this software might be slightly different from the ones reported in the paper.

 ### Acknowledgements